How to Pre-Sell a Course: 8 Steps to Secure Sales Before You Launch

 Check out my complete guide to creating a course sales page for more information!

-Email Your Existing Customers
+Email Your Existing Customers and Subscribers

 If you already have customers, emailing them is one of the easiest and most cost-effective ways to presell your course.
 They’ve already bought from you once, so they will most likely be interested in buying again.